Manojkl/Cost_To_Consumers-CTC/Inflation/Fuel/Readme.md

 ## 💡 Observations

+- **India** now includes both high-skill and low-skill work hour comparisons.
+- **Low-skilled Indians** work 13.6 hours for a 200 km petrol trip, vs. 0.03 hours for EV.
-- **EVs are far more affordable** to run than petrol cars across all countries.
+- **EVs remain far cheaper** to run than petrol vehicles across all nations.
-- **India shows an extreme skew** due to use of a top 3% income earner.
-- **Fuel burden is highest in China** relative to low-income wage levels.
-- **Australia and Canada** offer low relative work hours for both fuel types.
+- **Australia and Canada** consistently offer lower work-hour burdens.

 ---

 ## ✅ To Do:
-- Add Brazil and other top 20 GDP countries.
+- Add Brazil and more countries from top 20 GDP.
-- Include cost of car ownership (insurance, tax, service) in future comparison.
+- Include total cost of ownership (insurance, maintenance, depreciation).
+- Compare car vs public transport work-hour cost.

+Batteries will be in demand in the future